xxfoundation/elixxir-docs/dm.md

 messages would be sent from the client in quick succession (one to the recipient, one to the sender).
 This could create a usage pattern when many messages are sent at once.
-Such patterns exist for many other subsystems (e.g., file transfer), but this would show two different recipients on the output each time.
-Clients should take care to preven this from happening.
+Such patterns exist for many other subsystems (e.g., file transfer), although this would show two different recipients on the output each time.
+This is also mitigated by ID collisions.

 In conclusion, DMs are a lower-security option to communicate with unknown network participants from channels and other mechanisms.
 It